top of page

 Visibility and Sustainability

-Promoting youth and child led initiative and helping secure long-term viability through networking and access to funding opportunities
+Promoting youth and child led initiative and helping secure long-term viability through networking and access to funding opportunities.

 At Future Rights, we are committed to building and refining the ELEVATE model through a step-by-step process.
 By testing it in different contexts, we aim to adapt, improve, and scale a model that is truly responsive to the needs of youth- and child-led initiatives.